getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/gitlab.md

 ## Commit Tracking

 Commit tracking allows you to hone in on problematic commits.
-With commit tracking, you can better isolate what went out and what might be problematic, by leveraging information from releases like tags and metadata.
+With commit tracking, you can better isolate what might be problematic by leveraging information from releases like tags and metadata.

-{% capture __alert_content -%}
-For commit tracking to work, you must click **configure** in Configure GitLab step 8.
-{%- endcapture -%}
-{%- include components/alert.html
-  title="Note"
-  content=__alert_content
-  level="warning"
-%}

-The image below displays how a release can shed light on who exactly made commits, which projects were affected, and which deploys were impacted.
+Once you've configured both [release and commit tracking]({%- link _documentation/workflow/releases.md -%}), you'll be able to see more thorough information about a release: who made commits, which issues were newly introduced by this release, and which deploys were impacted.

 [{% asset gitlab/last-commit-in-releases.png alt="Dashboard with last commit highlighted" %}]({% asset gitlab/last-commit-in-releases.png @path %})